gaehlerm/SoftwareEngineering/README.md

 You take a CPU, a motherboard, RAM, an SSD, and a power supply.
 Some of the most complex objects humankind has ever created.
 From some of them, you might have a rough idea of what they do, and maybe even how they work.
 When you assemble these parts, it becomes mind-boggling.
 So many extremely complex objects.
 And now we combine them.
 How is this going to end up?
 Surprisingly simple.
 You sit in front of it every day.
 It's a computer.
 And all your questions are gone.
 It represents a higher level of abstraction and is quite simple to use.
 As I write this book, I only care about the text software that I use.
 I don't care about the operating system (OS).
 I don't care about the computer that is standing on the floor.
 I don't care about the CPU inside.
 I don't care about the billions of transistors inside a device, nor do I care about the quantum mechanical effects that these transistors are based on.
 My text software relies on all these components, but I don't need to have any knowledge about them.
 All these things were abstracted away by the next higher level.
 The text processing program emerged from combining all these immensely complex objects.

 One can also look at the problem from the bottom up.
 Quantum mechanics does not know anything about transistors.
 Transistors don't know anything about CPUs.
 CPUs don't know anything about computers, computers don't know anything about the OS and the OS doesn't know anything about my text software.
 Some things, like quantum mechanics, just exist.
 We can't change them, but we can use them to create other objects.
 Transistors, among other components, are designed to operate inside a CPU.
 We can design transistors that meet the extremely stringent requirements for operating inside a CPU.
-Yet, you could take a CPU, break out a transistor, and use it on its own.
+You could take a CPU, break out a transistor, and use it on its own.
 It's just a transistor.
 Although it is an extremely small one.
 You would need an electron microscope to see it.
 The OS supplies an interface on which the text processing software runs, but the OS does not concern itself with the text processing software.

-Another example is a company.
-Every company has a job hierarchy.
-Even though some modern companies attempt to maintain a flat structure, some form of hierarchy still exists.
-At every level of this hierarchy, there is a different task.
-The lowest level comprises the factory workers.
-They do the actual work.
-However, the other levels are also necessary.
-The department head has to ensure that all his employees are content, or at least that they fulfill their job responsibilities.
-As you move up the hierarchy, the work becomes more focused on the company's strategy.
-It involves more politics and HR.
-This is the natural way companies are organized.
-Big companies won't work in any other way.
-The CEO cannot manage all 10,000 employees by himself, nor can he know every detail of every process within the company.
-He needs to establish a job hierarchy.
-He has to delegate his work and let others take care of the time-consuming details.
-He needs these levels of abstraction.
-Self-organizing companies without a hierarchy often do not work out very well.

 By combining existing objects, you create a level of abstraction.
 The new object has a higher level of abstraction than the previous ones.
-It may have completely different properties than the lower levels.
+It may have completely different properties than the lower levels, also known as emergence.
 In theory, the higher-level object combines the complexity of all the underlying objects.
 However, if the higher-level object is well-designed, you no longer need to concern yourself with the lower-level objects.
 Just as it is very challenging to calculate the quantum mechanical properties of a simple molecule, you can still derive accurate predictions about the behavior of a combustion engine or the aerodynamics of an airplane by taking a statistical average of billions of molecules.
+In the very same way, I can work with my text processing software without having to worry about the OS installed on my computer.

-Creating good levels of abstraction is probably the most important task in software engineering.
+Creating good levels of abstraction is one of the most important tasks in software engineering.
 This is the very core that enables us, as humans, to comprehend and address such exceedingly intricate tasks.
 You have to break them up into smaller and more manageable blocks that you can understand.

 ## Programming Example